dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 Much of the energy is released in charged particles, which can then be converted by electric and/or magnetic fields directly into electricity.

 The problem is that it is hardly as simple as the cartoon picture.
 Real particles scatter energy.
 Real plasmas radiate photons.
-Real collectors live in harsh environments.
-While direct conversion could increase the conversion efficiency to electricity, the realities of physics and engineering constraints greatly reduce the benefits from what is purported.
+Real collectors need to survive harsh environments.
+While direct conversion could increase the conversion efficiency of fusion energy to electricity, the realities of physics and engineering constraints greatly reduce the benefits from what is purported.

 ## The simulation sublime